5 Steps to a Debt Free Life

 Credit cards-a serious threat

-Possibly there is no such thing as “responsible use of credit card”.
-Credit cards are a license to spend according to your wish and more than often, if not always, you become a victim of spending what you do not have.
+Unfortunately most people cannot use a credit card responsibly.
+Credit cards are a license to spend according to your wish and more than often you become a victim of spending what you do not have.
 The solution to this problem is using cash.
 When cash it not an answer to your requirements, use debt cards.
 That way you will at least not overspend.
 Remember that credit cards are the root cause of trouble for 90% of the people who are suffocating under the rib crushing pressure of debt.

 Emergency Fund-a smart way to save your neck